bgrand-ch/nativescript-getters/README.md

 The list of possible property names can be found on the [view page](https://v7.docs.nativescript.org/api-reference/classes/view.html) of the NativeScript API documentation.

-> Note: The color name (example: red or white) is converted by NativeScript to hexadecimal.

 #### Get views by val pairs

 ```typescript